Effect of dissipative environment on collapses and revivals of a nonlinear quantum oscillator

+There have also been quantum generalizations of solitons for optical situations~\cite{sol_nature}.
+However in most of these cases the starting point is classical solitons which are then quantized.
+In our case the situation is very different, where we are working with an open quantum system with non-linearity being present and the ``soliton-like'' solutions automatically emerge for certain parameter regimes.
+These results are valid within the approximations and the assumptions of the dissipation model that we have used and are related to solitons only in the restricted sense as used in~\cite{ws}.

-The paper is organized as follows.
-In Sections~\ref{sec2} we discuss the model of dissipation and various time scales pertaining to the time evolution of wave packets in nonlinear media.
-In Section~\ref{sec3}, we present the results for the time evolution of expectation value of amplitude operator in a dissipative environment and our main results in this context.
-In section~\ref{sec4} we present some concluding remarks.
+The paper is organized as follows: Section~\ref{sec2} provides the framework for our study with the model of dissipation discussed in Section~\ref{sys_bath}, the kind of wave packets studied in Section~\ref{packets} and various time scales pertaining to the time evolution of wave packets in non-linear media taken up in Section~\ref{time_scales}.
+In Section~\ref{sec3}, we present the results for the time evolution of the expectation value of the amplitude operator in a dissipative environment.
+Specifically, Section~\ref{sec52} contains results for the effect of dissipation for the case Kerr non-linearity and the ``soliton-like'' situation is discussed in~\ref{sec33}, while Section~\ref{sec53} contains results for the higher order non-linearity.
+In section~\ref{concl} we present some concluding remarks.